UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 With the enrichment information we can limit our results to only areas with a mutation density above a certain value.

 I wrote made ChatGPT write R code to save first column information from ClinVar mutations data frame.

+# 04.06.24

+I add .py files to github.
+One file contains code to get accession ids for gene of interest.
+Another file uses accession ids to get start, end and length information.
+Other files are in R also.
+They do simple tasks like manipulate mutation data from ClinVar by saving first and third column to new data file.